shaynweidner/obsidian-gated-notes/README.md

     -   The plugin keeps a log of all AI API calls, allowing you to track your token usage and spending over time.

 -   **🧠 Smarter Review & Learning Engine:**
+    -   ** mnemonic System (Major System):** Automatically detect numbers in your cards and generate memorable phonetic word associations to aid in memorization.
-    -   **🔀 Smart Interleaving:** In Subject and Review-only modes, cards are now selected using a weighted random algorithm that prioritizes more overdue cards, making study sessions more effective.
+    -   **🔀 Smart Interleaving:** In Custom Session and Review-only modes, cards are selected using a weighted random algorithm that prioritizes more overdue cards, making study sessions more effective.
     -   **Review Ahead:** Finished your queue?
 A new modal prompts you to study cards due in the near future.
     -   **Buried Cards:** A new `buried` state for cards that are temporarily hidden after being answered, preventing them from reappearing in the same session.
-    -   **⚙️ Chapter Focus Control:** New setting to prioritize review cards before new cards in Chapter Focus mode.
+    -   **⚙️ Note Focus Control:** New setting to prioritize review cards before new cards in Note Focus mode.
     -   **🐛 Gating Logic Fix:** Buried cards are now correctly excluded from the gating logic, ensuring smoother content unlocking.

--   **🖼️ Multimodal AI:**
+-   **🖼️ Multimodal AI & File Explorer:**
     -   **Contextual Image Analysis:** Automatically analyzes images, using surrounding text to understand diagrams, charts, and photos.
 It extracts key facts and context, not just visual elements.
     -   **Smarter Card Generation:** Creates flashcards that test factual knowledge *from* diagrams (`key_facts`) or ask visual questions that require seeing the image.
     -   **Intelligent Tagging:** Links image-based cards directly to the source image for quick context-jumping.
+    -   **File Explorer Decorator:** See the status of your notes at a glance with new icons (⏳, 📆, ✅) directly in the file explorer.

 -   **🤖 Advanced AI Tools:**
     -   **Post-Generation Review:** After generating new cards, you're prompted to immediately review, edit, or delete them in a streamlined workflow.